 Want to showcase YOUR movie on FilmProposals?
 Tell us HOW YOU FINANCED YOUR FILM!

 FilmProposals Film Finance Lessons

-For additional First Film Financing stories, including The Coen Brothers, Blood Simple, Richard Linklater, Slacker and Quentin Tarantino (My Best Friend's Birthday, prior to Reservoir Dogs), please see our Independent Film Financing Manual.
+You can find additional First Film Financing stories, including The Coen Brothers, Blood Simple; Richard Linklater, Slacker; and Quentin Tarantino (My Best Friend's Birthday, prior to Reservoir Dogs) and more in our Independent Film Financing Manual.